lawnjelly/godot-lportal/INSTRUCTIONS.md

 If we cull our visible objects using LPortal but still render all objects when rendering the shadow maps from each light, we would be missing out on a lot of the benefits of our rooms / portal system.
 Due to this, I have made considerable effort to allow LPortal to cull not only the objects in view of the camera, but also to cull objects that are in view of the lights, and ONLY those lights that are relevant to the visible scene (a game level may contain 100 lights, but if only 2 are lighting the current view, those are the only 2 that are needed).

-This is still a work in progress and there are some limitations.
 There are 3 light types in Godot :

 1) Directional Lights (global)
 2) Spotlights (local)
 3) Omni lights (local)